-Proposal 4 - Renewal of the Board's Authority to Issue Shares Under Irish Law
+Proposal 5 - Renewal of the Board's Authority to Issue Shares Under Irish Law

 Under Irish law, directors of an Irish public limited company must have authority from its shareholders to issue any shares, including shares which are part of the company's authorized but unissued share capital.
-The Company's current authorization, approved by shareholders at our 2021 Annual General Meeting, is to issue up to 33% of the aggregate nominal value of the issued share capital of the Company as of August 4, 2021, which authority will expire on June 9, 2023, unless previously renewed, varied or revoked.
-We are presenting this proposal to renew the Board's existing authority to issue authorized but unissued shares on the terms set forth below, which are in line with customary practice in Ireland.
-If this proposal is not approved, the Company will have a limited ability to issue new shares after June 9, 2023.
+The Company's current authorization, approved by shareholders at our 2022 Annual General Meeting, is to issue up to 33% of the aggregate nominal value of the issued share capital of the Company as of August 5, 2022, which authority will expire on June 8, 2024, unless previously renewed, varied or revoked.
+We are presenting this proposal to renew the Board's authority to issue authorized but unissued shares on the terms set forth below.
+If this proposal is not approved, the Company will have a limited ability to issue new shares after June 8, 2024.

-It is customary practice in Ireland to seek shareholder authority to issue an aggregate number of shares up to 33% of the company's issued share capital and for such authority to be limited to a period of 12 to 18 months.
-Therefore, in accordance with that customary practice in Ireland, we are seeking approval to issue up to a maximum of 33% of our issued share capital as of August 5, 2022 (the latest practicable date before this proxy statement), for a period expiring on the date which is 18 months from our 2022 Annual General Meeting, unless otherwise varied, revoked or renewed.
+We are seeking approval to authorize our Board to issue up to a maximum of 20% of our issued ordinary share capital as of August 7, 2023 (the latest practicable date before this proxy statement), for a period expiring 18 months from the passing of this resolution, unless otherwise renewed, varied or revoked.
 The Board expects to propose a renewal of this authorization on a regular basis at our annual general meetings in future years.

 Granting the Board this authority is a routine matter for public companies incorporated in Ireland and is consistent with Irish market practice.
 This authority is fundamental to our business and enables us to issue shares, including, if applicable, in connection with funding acquisitions and raising capital.
 We are not asking you to approve an increase in our authorized share capital or to approve a specific issuance of shares.
 Instead, approval of this proposal will only grant the Board the authority to issue shares that are already authorized under our Articles of Association pursuant to the terms set forth below.
 In addition, because we are a New York Stock Exchange (NYSE)-listed company, our shareholders continue to benefit from the protections afforded to them under the rules and regulations of NYSE and the SEC, including those rules that limit our ability to issue shares in specified circumstances without obtaining shareholder approval.
 This authorization is required as a matter of Irish law and is not otherwise required for other companies listed on NYSE.
 Accordingly, approval of this resolution would merely place us on equal footing with other NYSE-listed companies.
+Renewal of the Board's authority to issue shares is fully consistent with NYSE rules and listing standards and with U.S. capital markets practice and governance standards.